-- Impairment of goodwill and investment in joint ventures (note 5.2.1 and note 9.2); - Net monetary gain resulting from the application of hyperinflation (note 1.5.5); - Share of results of associates and joint ventures after tax (note 9.2); - Hyperinflation (note 1.5.5); - Fair value gain on acquisition of subsidiary (note 9.4.2.5); - Loss on deconsolidation of subsidiary (note 9.4.2.3); Grin an dependent finance interaction of a land note 0.4.1 and note 0.4.2 - Gain on disposal of investment in associates (note 9.4.1 and note 9.4.2.1); - Gain on exit in Yemen (note 9.4.2.4); - Gain on disposal of subsidiary; - Impairment loss on Yemen property, plant and equipment and intangible assets (note 2.1); and - Impairment loss on remeasurement of non-current assets held for sale (note 9.4.2.1 and note 9.4.2.3).
+- Impairment of goodwill and investment in joint ventures (note 5.2.1 and note 9.2); - Net monetary gain resulting from the application of hyperinflation (note 1.5.5); - Share of results of associates and joint ventures after tax (note 9.2); - Hyperinflation (note 1.5.5); - Fair value gain on acquisition of subsidiary (note 9.4.2.5); - Loss on deconsolidation of subsidiary (note 9.4.2.3); - Gain on disposal of investment in associates (note 9.4.1 and note 9.4.2.1); - Gain on exit in Yemen (note 9.4.2.4); - Gain on disposal of subsidiary; - Impairment loss on Yemen property, plant and equipment and intangible assets (note 2.1); and - Impairment loss on remeasurement of non-current assets held for sale (note 9.4.2.1 and note 9.4.2.3).

 These exclusions have remained unchanged from the prior year, apart from the fair value gain on acquisition of subsidiary, loss on deconsolidation of subsidiary, gain on exit in Yemen, gain on disposal of subsidiary and impairment loss on Yemen property, plant and equipment and intangible assets.
-Impairment losses on property, plant and equipment and equipment and entities as they are operational in nature.
+Impairment losses on property, plant and equipment and intangible assets are generally included in the CODM EBITDA as they are operational in nature.
 As the impairment of Yemen's property, plant and equipment and intangible assets arises from the MENA exit strategy, it is not considered reflective of Yemen's performance for the period.